 That's true.
 But the bamboo used to make flooring is not the kind pandas eat or inhabit.
 In fact, Pandas don't live in the areas where we harvest our Moso bamboo.

-Strand woven bamboo flooring is extremely difficult to dent compared to most other hardwoods.
+Strand woven bamboo is extremely difficult to dent compared to most other hardwoods.
 This makes it virtually pet-claw proof from a "permanent denting" standpoint, as even the largest dogs can't apply enough force to leave permanent marks.
 This is precisely one of the main reasons why homeowners choose strand bamboo.

 As for micro-scratches on the surface, there is no surface on earth (diamond floors, anyone?) that won't scratch when hit with something sharp enough, so no floor is scratch-proof.
 To minimize scratches from furniture and everyday activity, and keep your floors in tip-top shape, try these tips:

 Small varieties can grow to a height of 3 feet in 24 hours, but that's not the kind used in flooring.
 Moso bamboo is considered a "giant" bamboo and is the best for flooring products.
 This amazing plant uses the energy it absorbs from the sun and soil to build a massive system of roots called rhizomes.